-Have you ever applied a clay mask to your face- let it dry for half an episode of your favourite show- watching in horror as the mask slowly starts to crack and flake off- only to realize all you've achieved is white hot and tomato red skin?
+Have you ever applied a clay mask to your face- let it dry for half an episode of your favourite show- and as the mask starts to dry, crack and flake off- your realize all you've achieved is white hot and tomato red skin?

-If you've ever asked yourself "Why is my face so red ad itchy after a clay mask?"- then this blog post is for you!
+If you've ever asked yourself "Why is my face so red and itchy after a clay mask?"- then this blog post is for you!

 Keep reading if you want to know why you should never let your clay mask fully dry- along with our one tip to avoid a flushed face!

 Why Is My Face Red After Using A Clay Face Mask?

 For your clay mask to work- without damaging your skin- you want to avoid what's called "cutaneous vasodilation".
 This is the scientific phrase for the red and flushed appearance (on lighter skin tones) and potentially "hot" sensation you get when you remove a harsh mask that you've let completely dry on your face!

 Is cutaneous vasodilation good or bad for my skin?

 You may be thinking- so what is "Cutaneous Vasodilation" and is it good or bad for my skin?
 What about all the clay masks that actually promote the hot, dry and inflamed sensation as being "good" for your skin?

 Well- we tried to find out whether or not this temporary "flushing" is good or bad for you- but scientific research on the benefits of cutaneous vasodilation is actually sparse.
 We couldn't find much evidence for or against inducing this.
 BUT, nothing is stopping us from using a bit of common sense!

 In scientific terms, cutaneous vasodilation occurs when a clay mask has dried and contracted your skin, causing blood to rush to the surface of your skin.
 When blood flow increases so quickly to an area, it tends to make the skin feel "hot".